AyushiTaralkar/Mood-Detector/README.md

 # Mood-Detector
 This project detects your mood in real time using webcam video.
 It analyzes facial expressions with DeepFace and overlays the predicted emotion (happy, sad, angry, etc.) on the live video stream using Python and OpenCV.
 Press 'q' to exit anytime.

-Problem Definition
+# Problem Definition
-People often need to understand others' emotions instantly in virtual meetings, counseling, or social robot interactions.
-Current systems are limited or manual, so an automated facial mood detector would provide real-time insights and enhance communication.
+People need to understand emotions instantly in virtual meetings, online counseling, or interactive environments.
+Manual tracking is difficult—an automated solution can deliver real-time, objective mood insights using facial expressions from video.

-Requirement Analysis
+# Requirement Analysis
-Input: Real-time webcam feed or uploaded images with clear faces.
+Input: Live webcam feed (or video file) with clear faces.

-Output: Detected mood/emotion label (happy, sad, angry, neutral, etc.).
+Output: Detected mood/emotion label (happy, sad, angry, etc.), displayed on the live video stream.

-Accuracy: Reasonable emotion classification accuracy (70%+).
+Accuracy: Good detection with pre-trained DeepFace models (typically 70%+ on common emotions).

-Speed: Real-time or near-real-time processing (1-5 fps minimum).
+Speed: Real-time (1–5 fps) on consumer hardware.

-Usability: Easy interface to show detected mood and confidence scores.
+Usability: Press 'q' to stop; mood appears overlaid on video window.

 Top-Down Design / Modularization
-Face Detection Module: Locate face region in each frame (OpenCV, MTCNN).
+Webcam Capture: Frame-by-frame video acquisition using OpenCV.

-Feature Extraction Module: Extract facial landmarks or image features.
+Face & Emotion Detection: Using DeepFace’s built-in emotion analysis model.

-Emotion Classification Module: Predict mood/emotion from features (CNN or pre-trained).
+Result Overlay: Annotate each frame with detected mood label.

-User Interface Module: Display video with annotated mood labels.
+User Interface: Show live video with mood label, provide exit control.

-Evaluation Module: Compute accuracy and test on diverse samples.
+# Algorithm/Implementation
-Algorithm Development
+Capture frame from webcam.

-Use Haar cascades or deep learning-based face detectors.
+Run DeepFace.analyze (with enforce_detection=False) on each frame for emotion analysis.

-Extract features using convolutional layers or facial landmarks.
+Overlay dominant_emotion on the video using cv2.putText.

-Train or use a pre-trained CNN classifier on labeled facial emotion datasets (e.g., FER2013).
+Display frames with OpenCV, update continually until user stops.

-Optionally apply smoothing across frames for stable mood detection.
+# Testing and Refinement
-Implementation
+Verify on different faces, lighting, and backgrounds.

-Tools: Python, OpenCV for face detection, TensorFlow/PyTorch for CNN.
+Check accuracy of detected emotions against actual expressions.

-Libraries: DeepFace, dlib, or MediaPipe for landmarks and emotion APIs.
+Ensure smooth frame rate and quick feedback.

-Develop modules incrementally and integrate.
+Adjust camera position/lights if "No face detected" occurs too often.

-Testing and Refinement
+# Tools/Libraries Used:

-Test on varied lighting and angles.
+Python 3.x

-Measure performance metrics: accuracy, precision, latency.
+OpenCV (opencv-python)

-Refine model by tuning parameters or using data augmentation.
+DeepFace

-Improve UI for usability.
+TensorFlow (tf-keras for DeepFace compatibility)